Jieyab89/OSINT-Cheat-sheet/README.md

 - [OneForAll](https://github.com/shmilylty/OneForAll/blob/master/docs/en-us/README.md) Awesome web reccon and subdomain, DNS reccon
 - [Can I Take Over xyz](https://github.com/EdOverflow/can-i-take-over-xyz) A list of services and how to claim (sub)domains with dangling DNS records
 - [Can I Take Over DNS](https://github.com/indianajson/can-i-take-over-dns) A list of DNS providers and how to claim (sub)domains via missing hosted zones
+- [DevsecOps Secure Code](https://devsecopsguides.com/docs/rules) Resource for developers, security professionals, and operations teams who want to learn about the world of DevSecOps

 Social Engineering